westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

 ...
 ```

-The vendor field of the disk created is set to "scsi_debug".
+The vendor field of the disk is set to "scsi_debug".
 The kernel messages
-also show this disk coming online.
+also show the process whereby this disk came online.

 ```plaintext
 # dmesg